Optimal Dose

 Interviews & Surveys

-The next step was to understand who my user is?
-Who can be?
+The next step was to understand who my users are.

-I distributed surveys on Slack and Reddit, and my social networks, and conducted six interviews to gather quantitative and qualitative data.
+I distributed surveys on Slack, Reddit, and my social networks, and I conducted six interviews to gather both quantitative and qualitative data.

-My first set of questions were focusing on the causes of stress and what they use to reduce it.
-Later I narrow it to the ones who use CBD for different purposes.
+My initial set of questions focused on the causes of stress and the methods people use to alleviate it.
+I later narrowed my focus to those who use CBD for various purposes.
+The questions included:

-2. What they use to reduce the stress?
+2. What do you use to reduce that stress?

-3. Do they experience any type of pain and what they use to reduce it?
+3. Do you experience any type of pain, and if so, what do you use to alleviate it?

-4. Do they use CBD and for what?
+4. Do you use CBD, and if so, for what purposes?

-5. Where do they get their informations about CBD?
+5. Where do you get your information about CBD?

-1. Would they appriciate having the app with information about CBD?
+1. Would you appreciate having an app that provides information about CBD?

-2. The app that will match the users with right CBD expert?
+2. Would you like an app that matches users with the right CBD experts?

 Quantitative Data